How to Search Military Records for Family History

 Marc McDermott

+Military records can give you a wealth of information you won’t find anywhere else.
 You can find information such as date and place of birth, details of next of kin, physical characteristics such as height, weight, hair color, and so much more.

 This guide is a summary of the major U.S. wars from 1776-1945, along with the records generated before, during and after each war.
 We’ll talk about where you may find these records and what they might reveal.

-Before you get started researching military records, you should think about whether your ancestor was likely to have served based on their age at the time of the war.
+You should also think about whether your ancestor was likely to have served based on their age at the time of the war.
+To make things easier, I created a tool that will do the math for you.

 Simply enter your ancestor’s birth year in the box below, and the tool will tell you which major U.S. wars your ancestor was of age to serve in between the Revolutionary War and World War II.